hemanth110702/GameStash/README.md

 11) also check like button inside game display
 12) check query, param details like id, mail are correctly reaching backend
-13) check whether liked games are correctly updated -->
+13) check whether liked games are correctly updated
+14) myGames and liking feat only when user is logged in -->

 <div id="top"></div>